Hedge funds faulted for not being short-term enough

 "MORE PRAGMATIC"

-The criticism reflects in part the maturity of the $2 trillion (1.26 trillion pounds) industry, which in its early days was characterized by small, start-up funds but which is now dominated by huge, multi-billion dollar funds.
+The criticism reflects in part the maturity of the $2 trillion industry, which in its early days was characterized by small, start-up funds but which is now dominated by huge, multi-billion dollar funds.

 These can be less nimble and can take longer to exit their positions, meaning their bets are often longer-term.